712 related texts · 8 related myths · Page 5 of 15

 That’s kind of how the Jewish tradition sees things.
 And nowhere is this more apparent than in the transition of leadership from Moses to Joshua.
 It's a powerful moment, heavy with...

-And it seems even Joshua, the great successor to Moses, felt that deeply.
+It seems even Joshua, the great successor to Moses, felt that deeply.
 The story goes that the time was approaching when Joshua would usually get up.
-Now, imagine Moses, the lea...
+Now, imagine Moses, the leader ...

 He's led the Israelites for forty years, through thick and thin, through miracles and rebellions.
 He’s shepherded them from slavery to the very edge of the Promised Land.
 And now, ...